Employers are offering creative perks to attract and retain today’s workers.

 Learn how to make the business case for diversity, October 25-27.

 Alexandria, Va. and Southborough, Mass. – Nov.
-15, 2012 – Roughly seven in 10 organizations use employee recognition programs to strengthen corporate culture according to a joint survey from Society for Human Resource Management (SHRM) and Globoforce consultancy.
+15, 2012 – Roughly seven in 10 organizations use employee recognition programs to strengthen corporate culture according to a

-The survey shows that 72 percent of HR professionals say their company or organization’s employee recognition program serves to help the business “instill and reinforce corporate values to its employees.”
+survey shows that 72 percent of HR professionals say their company or organization’s employee recognition program serves to help the business “instill and reinforce corporate values to its employees.”